webdev2145/blog-capstone-jinja/README.md

 Functionality:
 import requests
 URL = 'https://api.npoint.io/5abcca6f4e39b4955965'
-Angela Yu created the data for the posts
+Angela Yu from App Brewery created the data for the posts

 I used a class to keep the main.py file clutter free class Post: